Edward McGeachey Medical Office Building

 “With each interaction, SMHC was treated as if we were their only client at the time.”

-Marc Fournier, Vice President, Southern Maine Health Center
+Marc Fournier, Former Vice President of Facilities Asset Management, Southern Maine Health Center

 The Edward J. McGeachey Medical Office Building honors McGeachey’s three-plus decades of service to SMMC — the past 25 as president and CEO (he continues in that role for SMHC).